Three glass-railing systems we install

 Process, lead time and warranty

 Tempered panels are custom-sized for each opening, then drilled or notched before tempering — there is no field cutting once the glass leaves the oven.
-Plan on 3–4 weeks from sign-off.
+We walk through every configuration — system, glass specification, hardware finish, and rail height — before the order is placed, because once a panel is tempered there is no going back.
+Plan on 3–4 weeks from sign-off for fabrication.
 We warranty hardware for 10 years against corrosion in normal Niagara exposure, and labour for 5 years.
 See typical configurations on the services overview or get pricing for your project on the contact page.